-- By his direct manager, peers, and colleagues
+- By their direct manager, peers, and colleagues

 - By hands-on coaching by a senior consultant

-- By your own with training, by self-analysis or tutorials,…
+- On their own with training, self-analysis or tutorials

 This will avoid the alternative scenarios (which are not only frustrating but can be very costly):

-- Throwing in the towel, failing in your projects, or delivering a bunch of crap.
+- Throwing in the towel, failing in your projects, or delivering a poor result.

-- Have the project management taken out of your hands and given to a third party (outsourced or handed off to another employee).
+- Have the project management taken out of your hands and outsourced or handed off to another employee

-It is!
-Getting help on a day-to-day basis or during key phases makes all the difference in the quality of the execution, in the pleasure you take in leading, and in the experience you live.
+Getting help on a day-to-day basis or during key phases makes all the difference in the quality of the execution, in the pleasure you take in leading, and in the experience you have.
 It becomes a fun game, like a board game, a chess game, or a quest, that you play with others, that you share – and win – as a team.

-To share my personal experience, this is how I learnt to top perform at program leading myself – through coaching throughout my progression.
+To share my personal experience, this is how I learned to top perform at program leading myself – through coaching throughout my progression.
 I have been fortunate to be accompanied and coached since the beginning of my career, by top guns in project management, and I learned at high speed.
-While keeping the steering wheel in my hands, I was helped by co-pilots, super experienced, and caring to guide me to avoid traps and help me anticipate.
-I’m so glad, that I accepted this help, advice, and understood all the benefits of sharing; being perpetually grateful for it and staying in a learning mindset all the time.
+While keeping the steering wheel in my hands, I was helped by co-pilots, to guide me to avoid traps and help me anticipate.
+I’m so glad that I accepted this help, advice, and understood all the benefits of sharing and staying in a learning mindset all the time.
 The mentoring helped me deliver better results and at the same time groomed me to become a mentor.

-There is nothing better for learning fast and create good habits than to drive with a reassuring helper.
-Isn’t that right?
+There is nothing better for learning fast and creating good habits than to drive with a reassuring helper.

-If this resonates with you, if you want to perform (or make others on your team perform) as a project manager, to succeed in the projects you are entrusted with, while keeping the steering wheel and shining, please contact me or my team at Penon Partners.
+If this resonates with you, if you want to perform (or make others on your team perform) as a program manager, to succeed in the programs you are entrusted with, while keeping the steering wheel and shining, schedule a call with me.